Flag of The Flag of Pakistan

 • What do the colors on the Pakistan flag signify?

-The flag's dark green stands for Islam and the Muslim majority, while the white stripe represents religious minorities and peace.
-Together, they symbolize national unity.
+Dark green is for Islam and the Muslim majority; the white stripe is for religious minorities and for peace.

 • What do the crescent and star on the Pakistan flag mean?

-The crescent stands for progress, and the five-pointed star represents light and knowledge, reflecting Islamic cultural values.
+The crescent stands for progress and the five-pointed star for light and knowledge, both drawn from Islamic tradition.